rateltech/easyMath/README.md

 # EasyMath
-##EasyMath is a java external library that includes following specific mathematical functions and operations:
+##EasyMath is a java external library that includes following specific mathematical methods and operations:

 ##Functions